Skip to main content

 Fixing a slow or overloaded website built using WordPress

-Since each plugin consumes resources, the more plugins you have, the higher the resource your website requires.
+Since each plugin consumes resources, the more plugins you have, the more resources your website requires.
 It is highly recommended that you only install plugins that are absolutely necessary for your website.
 If you have too many plugins installed, remove the ones you no longer need or look for smaller alternatives.

-You can find out more about it in this tutorial: How Many Plugins Are Ideal for Your Site?
+You can learn more about it in this tutorial: WordPress plugins: How many is too many?

-Outdated code or scripts in plugins and themes can make them stop working optimally, which may cause errors or security issues on your website, so make sure that all the installed themes and plugins are up to date.
+Outdated code or scripts in plugins and themes can cause them to stop working optimally, which may cause errors or security issues on your website.
+Therefore, make sure that all the installed themes and plugins are up to date.

 A sample plugin showing how to update from the WordPress Admin page

-It can also be the case that the developer is no longer updating the plugin - it is recommended to use only plugins that are regularly updated.
+It can also be the case that the developer is no longer updating the plugin - it is recommended to use only regularly updated plugins.
 You can verify when the plugin was last updated by clicking on View Details:

 A sample plugin showing how to view the plugin details from the WordPress Admin page